 Constitutional Law Cases: Rehnquist Court

 SOLID WASTE AGENCY OF NORTHERN COOK COUNTY v.
-UNITED STATES ARMY CORPS
+UNITED STATES ARMY CORPS OF ENGINEERS

 certiorari to the united states court of appeals for the seventh circuit